KqSMea8/Neptune/README.md

 Accessing hidden field Landroid/app/Activity;->mActivityInfo:Landroid/content/pm/ActivityInfo; (light greylist, reflection)
 ```

-Besides `ActivityThread#mInstrumentation` and `AssetManager#addAssetPath()` must be hooked, other APIs in light grey list, we also provided another way to avoid risk.
-We provide some basic `PluginActivity` for plugin apk to inherit and change Activity's parent in plugin when building plugin apk with gradle plugin.
+`ActivityThread#mInstrumentation` and `AssetManager#addAssetPath()` are required for the Neptune project in above light graylist APIs.
+For other light graylist APIs, we avoid the risk of private API calls by providing basic PluginActivity class to inherit and override related method for plugin development.

 # Supported Features